Lanceamillion/ChemECarShield/README.md

 # ChemE Car Shield
-Designed, Manufactured and Taught by Lance Nichols This repository serves a usage and quick startup guide for using the **ChemE Car Shield.**
+Designed, manufactured and taught by Lance Nichols this repository serves a usage and quick startup guide for using the **ChemE Car Shield.**
 This shield attaches to an Arduino and seeks simplify and consolidate the electronics of a basic Chem-E Car.